 Subtitles and Transcript

-1:21 So when I was contacted by the Parks Department about a $10,000 seed grant initiative seed grant initiative to help develop waterfront projects, I thought they were really well-meaning, but a bit naive.
-I'd lived in this area all my life, and you could not get to the river because of all the lovely facilities that I'd mentioned earlier.
+1:20 So when I was contacted by the Parks Department about a $10,000 seed-grant initiative to help develop waterfront projects, I thought they were really well-meaning, but a bit naive.
+I'd lived in this area all my life, and you could not get to the river, because of all the lovely facilities that I mentioned earlier.
 Then, while jogging with my dog one morning, she pulled me into what I thought was just another illegal dump.
-There were weeds and piles of garbage and other stuff that I won't mention here, but she kept dragging me -- and lo and behold, at the end of that lot was the river.
+There were weeds and piles of garbage and other stuff that I won't mention here, but she kept dragging me, and lo and behold, at the end of that lot was the river.
 I knew that this forgotten little street-end, abandoned like the dog that brought me there, was worth saving.
 And I knew it would grow to become the proud beginnings of the community-led revitalization of the new South Bronx.

-2:18 And, in the fall, I'm actually going to -- I exchange marriage vows with my beloved.
-Thank you very much.
-That's him pressing my buttons back there, which he does all the time.
+2:18 And in the fall, I'm going to exchange marriage vows with my beloved.
+(Audience whistles) Thank you very much.
+(Applause) That's him pressing my buttons back there, which he does all the time.
 (Laughter) (Applause)

-2:40 But those of us living in environmental justice communities are the canary in the coalmine.
+2:39 But those of us living in environmental justice communities are the canary in the coal mine.
 We feel the problems right now, and have for some time.
 Environmental justice, for those of you who may not be familiar with the term, goes something like this: no community should be saddled with more environmental burdens and less environmental benefits than any other.

 4:13 Fortunately, there are many people like me who are striving for solutions that won't compromise the lives of low-income communities of color in the short term, and won't destroy us all in the long term.
 None of us want that, and we all have that in common.
 So what else do we have in common?